 In connection with launching new Financing Vehicles or making further investments in existing Financing Vehicles, we may negotiate terms for such Financing Vehicles with existing and potential asset investors.
 The outcome of such negotiations could result in our agreement to terms that are materially less favorable to us than for prior Financing Vehicles or as compared to Financing Vehicles of our competitors, including with respect to fees and/or incentive fees, which could have an adverse impact on our revenues.
 Such terms could also restrict our ability to raise Financing Vehicles with investment objectives or strategies that compete with existing Financing Vehicles, add additional expenses and obligations for us or increase our potential liabilities, all of which could ultimately reduce our revenues.
 In addition, certain investors, including sovereign wealth funds and public pension funds, have demonstrated an increased preference for alternatives to the traditional financing vehicle structure.
-Such alternatives may not be as profitable for us as the traditional fund structure, and such a trend could have a material impact on the cost of our operations or profitability if we were to implement these alternative investment structures.
-In addition, certain investors, including public pension funds, have publicly criticized certain fee and expense structures, including transaction and advisory fees.
+Such alternatives may not be as profitability if we were to implement these alternative investment structures.
+In addition, certain investors, including shave publicly criticized certain fee and expense structures, including public pension funds, have publicly criticized certain fee and expense structures, including transaction and advisory fees.
 Although we have no obligation to modify any of our fees with respect to our existing, we may experience pressure to do so in Financing Vehicles.